Biography

 Carrie Woerner was elected to the New York State Assembly in November 2014 while serving as vice president and general manager of MeetMax Conference Software, a division of The Wall Street Transcript.
 She established the software division in Saratoga Springs in 2008, creating new, quality jobs in Saratoga County.

-Woerner earned her undergraduate degree from Carnegie-Mellon University in Pittsburgh, Pennsylvania, and her MBA from Santa Clara University in Santa Clara, California.
-She began her successful 30-year career in software and technical writing working at firms such as IBM and Dell/Perot Systems.
+Woerner earned her undergraduate degree from Carnegie-Mellon University in Pittsburgh, Pennsylvania and her MBA from Santa Clara University in Santa Clara, California.
+She began her successful 30-year career in software and technical writing working at firms such as Dell/Perot Systems and IBM.

-Woerner is the chair of the Committee on Small Business and a member of the Assembly’s Agriculture, Local Governments, Racing and Wagering, and Tourism, Parks, Arts and Sports Development committees, as well as a member of the Legislative Women’s Caucus and Commission on Rural Resources.
+Now, in her sixth term, Assemblywoman Carrie Woerner is the chair of the Assembly’s Standing Committee on Racing & Wagering and a member of the Assembly’s Agriculture, Local Governments, Small Business and Tourism, Parks, Arts and Sports Development committees, as well as the chair of the Legislative Women’s Caucus.